deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 - The deployment workflow is triggered even if the build workflow fails, resulting in skipped deployment runs showing in the workflow UI.
   This can be confusing to users, and it clutters the workflow UI.
   [TODO: ADD EXAMPLE IMAGE](TODO ADD EXAMPLE LINK)
+- The name of the deployment workflow run is always `2-pull--deploy`, rather than the commit message of the build workflow run that triggered it.
+  It also does not show the commit SHA.
+  This can make it difficult to find the deployment workflow run you are looking for in the GitHub UI.
 - Certain variables must be duplicated between the build and deployment workflows (e.g. `env.artifactName`), or additional code added to pass the variables between the workflows.
   TODO: TEST IF WE CAN ACCESS ORIGINAL ENV VARIABLES WITH SOMETHING LIKE github.event.workflow_run.env.artifactName

+To see what the GitHub Actions UI looks like with this approach, check out the workflows in the sample repository for the [pull build runs](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions/actions/workflows/2-pull--build.yml) and [pull deploy runs](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions/actions/workflows/2-pull--deploy.yml).

 ### Additional thoughts